 ALAB Resource Clinic

 Need help with donating a phone?

-We recognize that we are still in the midst of a pandemic and transport is not possible for everyone.
 If you would like to donate a phone or another electronic but would prefer the device be picked up or mailed in, please fill out the form below:

+ALAB Resource Clinic